 - What times services are held

-- An address (a virtual map with the church’s location would also be a helpful step)
+- An address (A virtual map with the church’s location would also be a helpful step.)

 - A description of the church, its mission, its values, and a general idea of what to expect when attending a sermon

-A helpful and intriguing website is crucial for any successful church marketing strategies to implement; it is, after all, the first impression potential members will have with the church, so it has to make a good showing.
+A helpful and intriguing website is crucial for any successful church marketing strategy to implement; it is, after all, the first impression potential members will have with the church, so it has to make a good showing.

 7. Invite Feedback

-A big mistake that many organizations make is not implementing a way to gauge interest and understand what areas they may need to improve.
+A big mistake that many organizations make is not implementing a way to gauge interest and understand upon what areas they may need to improve.
 There are various ways to collect feedback from a congregation, from a simple “suggestion box” in a prime location to digital or print surveys that can be given directly to members.

-Imagine after a sermon, having a small slip or sheet of paper tucked into the back of every seat and within easy reach of members.
+Imagine after a sermon having a small slip or sheet of paper tucked into the back of every seat and within easy reach of members.
 Before announcing the end of the service, the pastor can reach out and ask that those who are in attendance kindly fill out the survey so that the church can work on ways to improve its overall tone, outreach, and message.